 Package field corresponds to the name of the NPM package.
 This can be a public NPM package hosted in npmjs.com or a private package securely hosted in Roadie Artifactory.
 If the package is hosted in Roadie Artifactory, the name of the package needs to start with

 The name of the plugin.
-This field can be arbitrarily chosen and will be used as an identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.
+This field needs to match the exported name of a component from the plugin entrypoint.
+This will be used when adding components from the plugin to Roadie as Cards, Tabs or Pages.